-The Health Care and Social Assistance Sector contributes to \$18.124.4 million (or 8.56.8%) in value add to the Narromine economy.
+The Health Care and Social Assistance Sector contributes to \$18.1 million (or 8.5%) in value add to the Narromine economy.
 The Sector is the largest in both NSW and Australia mostly due to an ageing population and the rise of chronic disease.
-Within Narromine Shire, the Health Care and Social Assistance Sector is the second largest, representing 10.8% of employment or 196 jobs in 2016.